AdobeDocs/experience-manager-65.en/help/sites-administering/page-exporter.md

 ---
 title: The Page Exporter
-description: Learn how to use the AEM Page Exporter.
+description: Learn how to use the Adobe Experience Manager (AEM) Page Exporter.
 exl-id: 15d08758-cf75-43c0-9818-98a579d64183
 ---
 # The Page Exporter{#the-page-exporter}

-AEM lets you export a page as a complete web page including images, `.js` and `.css` files.
+Adobe Experience Manager (AEM) lets you export a page as a complete web page including images, `.js`, and `.css` files.

-Once configured, you request a page export from your browser by replacing `html` with `export.zip` in the URL.
+When configured, you request a page export from your browser by replacing `html` with `export.zip` in the URL.
 This generates an archive (zip) file, containing the rendered page in html format, together with the referenced assets.
 All the paths in the page (for example, paths to images) are rewritten to point to either the files included in the archive, or to the resources on the server.
 The archive (zip) file can then be downloaded from your browser.

 >[!NOTE]
 >
->Depending on your browser, and the settings, the download will be either:
+>Depending on your browser, and the settings, the download is either:
+>
 >* an archive file (`<page-name>.export.zip`)
 >* a folder (`<page-name>`); effectively the archive file already expanded

 ## Exporting a Page {#exporting-a-page}

 The following steps describe how to export a page, and assume that an export template exists for your site.
-An export template defines the way a page is exported and is specific to your site.
-To create an export template refer to the [Creating a Page Exporter Configuration for your Site](#creating-a-page-exporter-configuration-for-your-site) section.
+An export template defines the way that a page is exported and is specific to your site.
+To create an export template, see [Creating a Page Exporter Configuration for your Site](#creating-a-page-exporter-configuration-for-your-site).

 To export a page: